code-karan/Learn-React/README.md

 ### `npm start`

-If thet doesn't work, do-
+If that doesn't work, do-

 ### `npm install`
 then repeat